neumino/neumino.github.io/movies.md

-### The Wasted Times
+### Fences
-*Released on 2016-12-16, vote average 8*
+*Released on 2016-12-16, vote average 4.3*

-Set against a chaotic, war torn Shanghai, “The Wasted Times” follows a local crime boss at the receiving end of the Japanese army’s attempt to forge a dubious alliance.
-Spanning three separate times during the period, the story details mindsets from various perspectives, all culminating in a suspenseful and tense finale.
+An African American father struggles with race relations in the Unites States while trying to raise his family in the 1950s and coming to terms with the events in his life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/6XnoyPvycm0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/a2m6Jvp0bUw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>